flh3/MLMusingR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-MLMusingR is a companion package for the book Applied Multilevel Modeling using R.
+MLMusingR is a companion package for the book Practical Multilevel Modeling using R.

 ## Installation